nicholasgower/PlanetsLib/README.md

 Code, graphics and conventions to help modders creating planets, moons and other systems.
 This library is a community project and will grow over time.
 Contributors are welcome to open a [pull request](https://github.com/danielmartin0/PlanetsLib/pulls) on Github.
 For feature requests, please open an [issue](https://github.com/danielmartin0/PlanetsLib/issues).

-We try to avoid breaking changes.
-In the event breaking changes must occur, the major version of Planetslib will be bumped (unless the feature is unused.)

 ## Credits

 Contributors: